 “I’m pleased to see manufacturers’ optimism remain strong, even amid the plethora of challenges they are facing,” said Jerry Murphy, partner-in-charge of manufacturing and distribution services at Sikich.
 “With the pandemic, supply chain disruptions and geopolitical turmoil continuing to cast a shadow over the industry, manufacturers should focus on strengthening key parts of their operations to reduce their vulnerability to these external challenges.
 For example, consider adopting advanced technology that improves supply chain visibility and responsiveness.
 And work to improve recruitment and retention by focusing on creating a superior employee experience.”

 The Industry Pulse report found more than half of respondents experienced an information security event in the past year, and 36% experienced two or more different kinds of security events.
 Nearly three quarters of manufacturers reported catching email phishing scams.

-“While manufacturers are well aware of the cybersecurity challenges they face, attackers are becoming more sophisticated in how they target employees with phishing scams,” said Brad Lutgen, partner and head of Sikich’s security and compliance team.
+“While manufacturers are well aware of the cybersecurity challenges they face, attackers are becoming more sophisticated in how they target employees with phishing scams,” said a partner on Sikich’s security and compliance team.
 “A security awareness program that includes continuous training and education as well as testing through mock phishing attempts is the best way to help employees avoid falling victim to these scams.
 A good security program takes a layered approach so it’s also important that manufacturers utilize tools – such as robust email filtering, designed to help detect and quarantine email threats within the business – and not solely rely on training alone.”

 The report found that nearly 34% of companies experienced unemployment fraud in the past 12 months, and 8% experienced a ransomware incident.